 The one about schedules

 Most weeks, my partner travels to his client of the season Monday morning through Thursday afternoon.
-This means our in-person time together is limited to the weekend but that doesn’t mean we forget about each other during the week.
+Whether he is traveling to Hartford, Connecticut or Los Angeles, this means our in-person time together is limited to the weekend but that doesn’t mean we forget about each other during the week.
 Every night, without fail, even if it’s for ten minutes, we schedule time to hear one another’s voice.
-The same is true even if a journalism assignment has me hopping a last-minute flight across the country or even another continent.
+The same is true even if a journalism assignment has me hopping a last-minute flight across the country or even another continent, which happens often as a member of the media industry.

 No matter the dynamics of your relationship though, Augustine says coordinating schedules is vital.
 Even if it seems trivial, you’ll feel more confident — and satisfied — in your bond when you know there is a standing half-hour or date night on the horizon.
 It also helps foster a spirit of teamwork that’s essential for any duo.